stspringer/Linux-Scripts/README.md

 Use Case Example

-I use this VPN setup to securely control my garage door and lights from anywhere in the world, ensuring secure remote access to my home network.
+I use this VPN setup to securely control my garage door and lights from anywhere, ensuring secure remote access to my home network.

 Issues & Contributions